What is environmental justice?

 The difference in temperature between a heat island and a cool island can be up to 12°C.

-Communities leading the way
+Quebec communities leading the way

 Through their activism and community work, they are at the forefront of the movement to shape a more equitable, climate-resilient society.